huberf/OneSelf/README.md

 ourselves to track new metrics and enhance the insights of others.
 The key to immortality may very well already exist in the collective insights we can gather through data collection and analysis.

+### Contributing
+Please feel free to open an issue or PR if you've found a bug.
+If you're looking to implement a feature, please open an issue before creating a PR so I can review it and make sure it's something that should be added.